raquo/laminar-examples/README.md

 3) open `index-fastopt.html` file in your browser (found in `target/scala-2.12/classes`)
 4) open browser console to monitor for messages and errors

 Now you have `App.scala` running in your browser, and any code changes you make will show up on screen after they get incrementally recompiled (see your sbt shell) and after you reload the page in the browser.
-Sorry, i don't have much time to spend on this, so there's no Hot / Live Reload or anything like that.
+Sorry, I don't have much time to spend on this, so there's no Hot / Live Reload or anything like that.

+Note that this TodoMVC app requires a couple CSS files.
+If the styles are all broken when you run it locally, make sure the CSS is loaded properly using browser dev tools.
+Shouldn't be a problem, but mentioning this just in case, since there's no web server bundled with this project.

 ## Author